Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras (like phone cameras) are permitted for personal use.
-However, professional cameras with detachable lenses, video cameras, and GoPros are typically prohibited.
-Flash photography is also usually discouraged.
-Always check the venue's specific policy before attending.
+Generally, small, non-professional cameras and mobile phones are allowed for personal use.
+However, professional cameras with detachable lenses, video recording equipment, and selfie sticks are usually prohibited.
+Policies can vary, so check the venue's guidelines.

 What's the refund policy?
-Refund policies are typically dictated by the ticket vendor and event promoter.
-Generally, tickets are non-refundable unless the event is cancelled.
-If the event is rescheduled, tickets are usually valid for the new date.
-Always review the terms and conditions of your ticket purchase.
+Refund policies are usually dictated by the ticket vendor and event promoter.
+Typically, refunds are only offered in the case of a complete cancellation of the event, not for postponements.
+Rescheduled dates are usually covered by the original ticket.
+Always review the terms and conditions at the point of purchase.

 ATMs and payment options?
-There will likely be ATMs located within the Navarra Arena complex, though queues can be expected.
-Most bars and food concessions within the venue will accept card payments, but it's always wise to carry some cash for smaller purchases or in case of technical issues.
-Prices for concessions can be expected to be standard for large venues.
+ATMs are typically available within the Navarra Arena complex.
+Most vendors inside the venue will accept card payments, but it’s always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.
+Venue pricing for food and drinks will be typical for a large entertainment complex.

 Top Tips for Deep Purple at Navarra Arena